 Sarracenia, or North American pitcher plants, are native to the Gulf Coast states and all along the East Coast, from northern Florida through the New England states and the eastern provinces of Canada.
 These plants get their name from their pitcher-shaped leaves.
 They capture insects by producing nectar along the rim of their pitchers.
 When an insect starts to lick up the nectar, it tries to get more by reaching in the pitcher.
 When it loses its footing, it falls straight in!

 The inside walls of the pitcher are very smooth, so insects are not able to crawl out.
 They also can't fly out because there isn't any airlift!
 Eventually the insect dies from heat exhaustion or dehydration.
 As the insect decomposes, the plant absorbs its nutrients right through its leaves.
 Mmm....

+SunlightDuring the growing season, grow your Sarracenia outside in full sun, 6 or more hours of direct sunlight, for vigorous growth.
 If full sun is not possible, provide a minimum of 4 hours of direct sunlight with bright indirect light during the rest of the day.
-Your plant won’t be as vibrant or sturdy as one grown in full sun, but you will be able to maintain some decent growth. <
+Your plant won’t be as vibrantly colored as one grown in full sun, but you will be able to maintain some decent growth. <

-SoilSarracenia requires nutrient-free soil that provides good drainage and aeration.
-Use a standard soil mixture of 1 part peat moss and 1 part perlite.
-Never use potting soil, compost or fertilizer.
-These ingredients will kill your plant.
+SoilUse a soil mixture of 1 part peat moss and 1 part perlite.
+Never use potting soil, compost or fertilizer; these ingredients will kill your plants.